yusasarisoy/Solar-Payback/README.md

 # Solar Payback

-Solar Payback aims at designing and deploying a solar energy calculation application for smartphones.
+### Solar Payback is an Android mobile application that helps the user(s) to solar energy payback period calculations.